streamsets/pipeline-library/datacollector/databricks-delta-lake/MySQL binlog to DeltaLake/README.md

                                             credentials.</p>
 <div class="p">Available when using the Amazon S3
                                             staging location.<div class="note tip"><span class="tiptitle">Tip:</span> To secure sensitive information such as
-                  access key pairs, you can use <a title="Similar to runtime properties, runtime resources are values that you define in a file local to the Data Collector and call from within a pipeline.
-But with runtime resources, you can restrict the permissions for the files to secure information.">runtime resources</a> or <span class="ph"><a>credential stores.</a></span></div>
+                  access key pairs, you can use <a class="xref" href="https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_bs4_5nm_2s" title="Similar to runtime properties, runtime resources are values that you define in a file local to the Data Collector and call from within a pipeline.
+But with runtime resources, you can restrict the permissions for the files to secure information.">runtime resources</a> or <span class="ph"><a class="xref" href="https://streamsets.com/documentation/datacollector/latest/help/index.html?contextID=concept_bt1_bpj_r1b">credential stores.</a>

+</span></div>
 </div>
 </td>
   </tr>